Dr Isobel Harbison

 Research interests

 Harbison has been publishing art criticism since 2004, writing about a range of artists working in new media, performance and moving image.
-She is interested in researching located art histories, and understanding alternative histories of the Spectacle.
+She is interested in researching located art histories, feminist art histories, and alternative histories of the Spectacle.

 Performing Image, Harbison’s first monograph, was published by the MIT Press in 2019.
 It considers what agency art might have in relation to social media, as identity performance and DIY video-making accelerates under technology capitalism.
 The book reflects on how artists have long combined performance and moving image to challenge viewers with analyses of works by Robert Rauschenberg, Yvonne Rainer, Lorraine O’Grady, Lynn Hershman Leeson, Leslie Thornton, Ericka Beckman, Shu Lea Cheang, Frances Stark, Mark Leckey, Cécile B Evans, Ligia Lewis, Wu Tsang, Every Ocean Hughes and Martine Syms.

-In 2020, she was awarded a research fellowship by the Paul Mellon Centre to pursue academic research on independent and artists’ film made in Northern Ireland from 1968 to the post-Brexit present.
+In 2020, she was awarded a research fellowship by the Paul Mellon Centre to research independent and artists’ film made in Northern Ireland from 1968 to the post-Brexit present.
 The ongoing research examines successive waves filmmakers active over the past fifty years in relation to key political events and media histories, patterns of distribution within international contexts, and policies and instances of state censorship.
-Parts of the research have been published in articles and book chapters, with other elements informing conference papers and public events and screenings.
+Interviews with artists aim to track work filmed by and among communities during turbulent years.
+Parts of the research have been published in articles and book chapters, with other elements informing public talks, conference papers and museum events and screenings.

 Grants and awards